 Profit, increased productivity, new products, and more motivated staff.
 Talking to our partners, we realize their innovation initiatives yield a diverse range of positive contributions to their organization.
 Some are easy to measure, like a more efficient internal process, some are dramatic like a breakthrough product launch, and some are subtle and cumulative, and seen in the way that teams think and work with each other.
 An innovation initiative in full flight has the potential to add enormous value: constantly checking return on the innovation investment and communicating successes will keep the cheques flowing.

 We know that innovation creates a buzz.
 But it’s not trivial to keep the buzz going, so pro-active internal communication is critical to keep the buzz alive.
 Our clients have invested a lot of time, money and resources in internal communications, producing professional-looking internal advertisements for the entire innovation program; innovation coach awards, internal newsletters, events and lots more.
 AND they still think they could do better.

 6. A common language for innovation

 When the Lord wanted to punish those involved in the ill-conceived Babel building project, he enrolled them all in Berlitz courses.
 We make a big point about giving everyone in the organization a common lexicon for innovation.
-And we hear the impact when our partners tell us how colleagues from different business units can get together to work on an innovation project and immediately have a shared set of terms and concepts (“existing situation”, “closed worlds”, “limiting rather than diluting an idea”, “attributes and values”, “thema and rhema”, “fixedness”, etc.) to help them.
-A multitude of perspectives enriched by a common language, making innovation a natural part of the organization’s daily culture.
+And we hear the impact when our partners tell us how colleagues from different business units can get together to work on an innovation project and immediately have a shared set of terms and concepts (“existing situation”, “Closed Worlds”, “limiting rather than diluting an idea”, “attributes and values”, “thema and rhema”, “fixedness”, etc.) to help them.
+A multitude of perspectives enriched by a common language makes innovation a natural part of the organization’s daily culture.